 Score 9 Following the collapse of financial markets in Europe and the increased vulnerability of financial markets globally, political leaders in Finland have urged the passage of stronger regulations and more coordinated market supervision.
 In terms of attitudes and action, Finland has presented itself as an agenda-setter, providing support to countries seeking to advance self-regulation and combat excessive market risktaking.
 Finland has also pursued measures to secure its own finances.
 In 2013, the Finnish government approved the Europe 2020 National Program, which contains measures and national targets for achieving the goals of the Europe 2020 strategy.
 The program included proposals to create an effective national macroprudential supervision system.
-To this end, a working group proposed that provisions relating to additional fixed and counter-cyclical capital buffers be added to the Credit Institution Act in accordance with the minimum requirements of the directive.
+With some 200 employees, the Financial Supervisory Authority is tasked with overseeing Finland's financial and insurance sector.
+Operating administratively in connection with the Bank of Finland, the Authority's main objective is to facilitate the balanced operation of credit institutions and insurance and pension companies in stable financial markets.
+The Financial Markets Department of the Ministry of Finance creates the rules for financial markets and the framework in which markets may operate; the department is also responsible for ensuring that the Ministry of Finance's international activities remain effective.

-"Finanssimarkkinoiden makrotaloudellisten vaikutusten sääntely ja valvonta", Työryhmän muistio 32/2012, Ministry of Finance, Publications 2012.
+"Finanssimarkkinoiden makrotaloudellisten vaikutusten sääntely ja valvonta", Työryhmän muistio 32/2012, Ministry of Finance, Publications 2012;